Hendrik Wüst

-Hendrik Josef Wüst (born 19 July 1975) is a German politician currently serving as Minister-President of the state of North Rhine-Westphalia.
-He is a member of the Christian democratic and liberal-conservative CDU.
-In October 2021 he succeeded Armin Laschet as state chairman of his party.
+Hendrik Josef Wüst (born 19 July 1975) is a German politician serving as Minister-President of the state of North Rhine-Westphalia since 2021.
+He is a member of the Christian Democratic Union (CDU).
+In October 2021, he succeeded Armin Laschet as state chairman of his party.
 Under Wüst's leadership, his party won the highest vote share in the 2022 North Rhine-Westphalia state election.

 Early life and education

 Wüst was born in 1975 in the town of Rhede in North Rhine-Westphalia.
 In 1995, having obtained his Abitur, he began reading law at the University of Münster, qualifying as a lawyer in 2003.

 Political career

 Beginnings

 At the age of 15, Wüst co-founded the local branch of Junge Union (JU), the youth wing of the Christian Democratic Union (CDU), in his hometown.
 In 1994, he was elected to the city council of Rhede.
 He served as chairman of the JU in North Rhine-Westphalia from 2000 until 2006, which made him part of the CDU leadership in the state under chairman Jürgen Rüttgers.